Autumn Term 2025

 Core Subjects:

 This term, we will embark on an engaging journey through our core subjects!
-In English, we'll explore the text The Egyptian Cinderella.
-Pupils.
-After reading and completing tasks to ensure understanding, the pupils will work on planning and creating a non-fiction report of a pharaoh of their choice.
-Oracy skills will be developed by discussing new vocabulary and phrases, structuring writing into paragraphs, and proofreading for spelling and punctuation errors to justify opinions confidently.
-Children will also present their written reports to small groups.
+In English, we'll explore the text Gorilla by Antony Browne.
+After reading and completing tasks to ensure understanding, the pupils will work on planning and creating a new creative story whenere their main character will explaore the landmarks of London.
+Oracy skills will be developed by discussing new vocabulary and phrases, beginning to structure writing into paragraphs, and learning how to proofread our own work to check for spelling and punctuation errors.
+Children will also have the opportunity to read their own stories aloud to younger year groups.

-For Science, we’ll investigate States of Matter learning key vocabulary and engaging in practical investigations.
+For Science, we’ll investigate The Digestive System; learning key vocabulary and engaging in practical investigations.
 Pupils will make predictions, observe change and record accurate findings.

 Foundation subjects:

-Finally, in Music, we’ll follow Charanga to learn a new song, with Aretha Franklin being our artist of the month!
+Finally, in Music, we’ll follow Charanga to learn a new song, and learn about the music and life of our Musicians of the Month.

 Exciting times ahead!
 Let's have a fantastic last term!